Tunable Majorana corner modes by orbital-dependent exchange interaction in a two-dimensional topological superconductor

 with $\Delta _{s}$ and $\Delta _{d}$ being the amplitude of $s$-wave and $d$ -wave pairing potential in the bulk, respectively. $H_{\mathbf{k,}M}$ is the exchange interaction from either the doped magnetic impurities or external in-plane magnetic field:

 where $\alpha $ describes the difference between exchange fields of the two orbitals.
 For $\alpha =0$, the exchange fields of two orbitals has the same weight while $\alpha =1$ means that the anti-ferromagnetic order emerges.
-The value of $\alpha $ runs from $0$ to $1$.
-Since the exchange field $m_{y}$ in $y$-direction plays the similar role as $m_{x}$, we will only focus on the in-plane $x$-direction $m_{x}$.
+The value of $\alpha $ runs from $0$ to $1$. $\left( m_{x},m_{y}\right) =M_{0}(\cos \theta ,\sin \theta )$ describe the in-plane magnetic field with $M_{0}$ and $\theta $ being the magnitude and direction, respectively.
 Unlike in-plane field, the out--of-plane magnetic field does not break the mirror symmetry and thus is irrelevant of producing mass term \cite{Nori18}.

-The effective Hamiltonian $\tilde{H}=\tilde{H}_{TI}+\tilde{H}_{s\left( d\right) }+\tilde{H}_{M}$ on edge $l\in \left( \text{I,II,III,IV}\right) $ can be obtained in the standard way \cite{shenbook}, and they are
+The effective Hamiltonian $\tilde{H}=\tilde{H}_{0}+\tilde{H}_{s\left( d\right) }+\tilde{H}_{M}$ on edge $l\in \left( \text{I,II,III,IV}\right) $ can be obtained in the standard way \cite{shenbook}, and they are